phalcon/blog/data/posts/2017/02/2017-02-20-phalcon-3-0-4-released.md

 Prior to this release

-- 3.0.x - This branch was used only for bugfixes
+- 3.0.x - Only bug fixes
-- 3.1.x - This branch was only used for new features that were not breaking backward compatibility
+- 3.1.x - Only for new features that were not breaking backward compatibility
-- 4.0.x - This branch is used for the new version features but also certain changes will not be backwards compatible
+- 4.0.x - New version features but also certain changes will not be backwards compatible

 After 3.0.4 release

-- 3.1.x - This branch is used only for bug fixes
+- 3.1.x - Only bug fixes
-- 3.2.x - This branch was only used for new features that were not breaking backward compatibility
+- 3.2.x - Only for new features that were not breaking backward compatibility
-- 4.0.x - This branch is used for the new version features but also certain changes will not be backwards compatible
+- 4.0.x - New version features but also certain changes will not be backwards compatible

 The appropriate branches will be prepared shortly.